harveylauw/IS415-Geospatial-Project/content/pages/Business-Proposal.md

   - L function
 - Complete Spatial Randomness is satisfied when (1) any event has equal probability of being in any location (first order effect) and (2) the location of one event is independent of the location of another event (second order effect)

-### Geographical Weighted Logistic Regression

-To perform univariate logistic regression models for each explanatory variable which are the types of classes of land cover to evaluate the independent influence of each variable on the fire occurrence.
-Following the suggestions of Serneels and Lambin (2001), we can also test the performance of quadratic or logarithmic versions of continuous variables.
-Furthermore, we will attempt to use the Spearman's rank correlation to compare the correlations among continuous explanatory variables.
-After which, we will remove a few variables with relatively high correlations so as to reduce the effects of multicollinearity.

-- To test for the performance of the model, we use the Receiver Operating Characteristics (ROC) curve of our models to determine the optimal discrimination threshold for predicting fire occurrence.
-By plotting the true positive rate (sensitivity) against the false positive rate (specificity), we will be able to evaluate the accuracy of the model as well.
-Logistic regression was fitted using a generalized linear model (GLM), VIFs, ROCs and cross-validated AUCs were computed using the fmsb package in R.

 ### Spatio-temporal Point Pattern Analysis
 In addition to looking at the spatial point patterns of the bushfires in Australia, we will be looking at the "time" aspect as well.
 The bushfires dataset contains daily records of bushfire occurrence over a span of a few months.
 Having the temporal data could reveal underlying phenomenon of the spread of bushfires over time that might have been overlooked by purely analysing spatial point patterns.
-We will be exploring the possible methods of "analyzing, simulating and displaying space-time point patterns" through the us of the stpp package.
+We will be exploring the possible methods of "analyzing, simulating and displaying space-time point patterns" through the use of the spacetime package.

-### Geostatistical Interpolation
-Given the distribution of the points on the occurrence of bushfires in Australia, we can estimate the FRP and brightness values where the data is not observed.
-We use a point density raster from this dataset to identify the location where bushfire is concentrated based on the 2 variables, FRP & brightness.
-Here, we will adopt two deterministic methods which are the proximity techniques by breaking down to the thiessen polygons and Inverse Distance Weighted (IDW) techniques.
-- The thiessen polygons technique generates a tessellated surface whereby lines that split the midpoint between each spatial point are connected.
-Thus it encloses the area.
-- The IDW technique computes an average value for unsampled locations using values from nearby weighted locations.
-The weights become proportional to the proximity of the sampled points to the unsampled location and this can be specified with the IDW power coefficient.

-Note: This concept may not be explored due to time constraint.
-However, the team will definitely look into managing the time better so that more techniques can be studied so as to provide more in-depth analysis in this study.

 ## Application Design Storyboard

 ![](/posts/Business-Proposal_files/storyboard.JPG)